dawichi/blog/src/content/blog/recursion-and-dynamic-programming.md

 fibonacci(10_000) = Infinity
 ```

-It gives us an `Infinity` because it overflows the maximun number than JavaScript can handle, but it doesn't break the program!
+It gives us an `Infinity` because it overflows the maximum number than JavaScript can handle, but it doesn't break the program!

 ## Conclusion